zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 Known installation problems
 ---------------------------

-o It is not possible to use the binary installer to install more than one instance of Firebird 2.1.
+o It is only possible to use the binary installer to install the default instance of Firebird 2.1.
+If you wish to install additional, named instances you should manually install them with the zipped install image.

-o Unfortunately, (at the time of Beta 2) the installer cannot detect if other versions of Firebird are running.
+o Unfortunately, (at the time of Beta 2) the installer cannot detect if a previous version of Firebird Classic server are running.

 o There are known areas of overlap between the
   32-bit and 64-bit installs:

-  - The Control Panel | Add or Remove Programs section does not indicate whether the installed version is 32-bit or 64-bit.
+  - The Control Panel | Add or Remove Programs section does not indicate that an installed 32-bit version is 32-bit.
+However, an installed 64-bit version is clearly marked.

-  - The service installer (instsvc) uses the same instance name.
+  - The service installer (instsvc) uses the same instance name for 32-bit and 64-bit installed.
+This is by design.
+If an attempt is made to install (for example) the 32-bit version and the 64-bit version simultaneously using the default instance name instsvc will see the location of the first version to be installed and continue to use it.
+This means that it will restart the original service at the end of installation.

+  - If the 32-bit and 64-bit control panel applets are installed they will both point to the same default instance.

 o It is possible to deploy the client library (fbclient or gds32) to the <system32> directory.